- Temple of the Dog (Cornell and Cameron)

 - Badass Biker/All Bikers Are Hell's Angels: Parodied in the video for "By Crooked Steps", directed by Dave Grohl, where it's a gang that rides Segways.

 - Bowdlerize: One of the songs done for The BBC's Friday Rock Show was Fear's "I Don't Care About You", changing the chorus from "I don't care about you!
 Fuck you!" to "I don't care about you!
 No way!".

-- Careful with That Axe: Chris Cornell is made of this, the best example being "Beyond the Wheel" where he spends most of the song belting out high notes.
+- Careful with That Axe: Chris Cornell was made of this, the best example being "Beyond the Wheel" where he spends most of the song belting out high notes.

 - Changed for the Video: The video version of "Fell on Black Days" is a studio recording session (the producer even says "This is the master of 3" while the band's warming up) rather than the version on Superunknown.